ihouwat/shopping-list-app-live-backend/README.md

 `heroku ps:forward 9090 -a {{app_name}}`

 ## Functional testing
-Functional tests are run with Newman and Postman.
+Functional tests are run with Postman CLI.
 Schemas and collections are in the `postman` folder.
 ### Set environment variables
 * `BASE_URL`: for testing in different environments
 * `ENVIRONMENT`: use 'development', 'staging', and 'production' to test in different environments